 The actual production (given as a rate per calendar day) can be different from what the input production potential profile would suggest since the production is affected by various factors such as production efficiency, shutdown periods, and capacity limitations.
 In addition, potential profiles can be set to be volume-based.
-The production volumes can be quite different than the input production potential profile would suggest.
-To adjust for this, the user can specify that the production profile is to be calculated using a volume-based profile rather than a time-based.
+The production volumes can be quite different to what the input production potential profile would suggest.
+To adjust for this, the user can specify that the production profile is to be calculated using a volume-based profile rather than a time-based one.

 In order to have the correct relationship between time and produced volume, the user should enter an average production efficiency applied in the establishment of the production profile.
-In addition to using volume-based potentials for production estimation, it is possible to cut the production based on a given produced volume, a given cut-off rate, a time limit when drilling a new well starts, or any combination of these.
+Figure 3.5 shows how to define the production details for the production potential.